Great Elephant Census: Report

 The final report was released on 31 August 2016 in Honolulu at the IUCN World Conservation Congress.
 Data collected showed a 30 percent decline in the population of African savanna elephant in 15 of the 18 countries surveyed.
 The reduction occurred between 2007 and 2014, representing a loss of approximately 144,000 elephants.

-The total population of Africa's savannah elephants is 352,271, far lower than previously estimated.
+The total population of Africa's savannah elephants were enumerated as 352,271, far lower than what the surveyors had previously estimated.

-Three countries with significant elephant population were not surveyed; Namibia which would not release figures and both South Sudan and the Central African Republic where the survey was postponed as a result of armed conflict.
+Three countries with significant elephant populations were not surveyed; Namibia didn't release any figures and both South Sudan and the Central African Republic were in the middle of an armed conflict.

 The rate of decline in the population is also accelerating and reached 8% in 2014.
 The loss of population is primarily a result of poaching with the elephants being killed for their tusks.
-The ivory is then illegally sold in China and the United States.
-It is estimated approximately 100 elephants are killed every day for ivory.
-Loss of habitat is another reason for the drastic reduction in population.
+The ivory is then illegally sold around the world, such as China and the United States.
+As a result of the survey, it was estimated that approximately 100 elephants were killed every day for ivory.
+Losses of the elephant's habitat are another reason for the drastic reduction in population.

-84% of the population was sighted in legally protected areas, and high numbers of carcasses also being found in the same protected areas.
+84% of the population were sighted in legally protected areas, such as reserves and national parks.
+Not only that, a high number of carcasses were found in the same protected areas, indicating poaching.